Diplomacy at Sea: USS Miantonomoh 1866 – 67

 “Notwithstanding a certain eagerness to behold a specimen of their floating batteries, curiosity was not destined to be gratified until nearly two years after the close of the American War, when the United States Government determined on sending a representative—the Miantonoma (sic)—to make a tour of the world.
 The object of this resolution was to prove that the American invention was not a mere floating battery, but was destined to revolutionise the system of armour-plated ships.
 The Miantonoma was accompanied when she made her appearance in the harbour of St. John’s, Newfoundland, by two tenders … The Miantonoma was a twin-turreted monitor, carrying two of Parrot’s 480 pounder smooth-bore.
 Her spar-deck, which was flush fore and aft, was about two and a half to three feet above the surface of the water in harbour.
 What we would call the gun-deck was below the water-line some eight feet, and here at sea during any sort of rough weather, the men were compelled to live.
 Air was supplied (faugh! what an atmosphere it was, even in harbour!) by means of pipes which ran up to a scaffolding—I can find no better name for the structure—elevated above the spardeck by fifteen feet.
 Here were the wheel-house and a place for the look-out.
 But as it was apprehended that the first respectable gale would take charge of the flimsy structure and sweep it all away, a ‘preventer’ steering apparatus worked below, and knowledge was gained of what was going on in the upper world by means of reflectors.
 Two things struck the eye of an observant stranger on gaining the side.
 The first was the formidable appearance of the turrets—the latter, mirabile dictu, the number of spittoons!”

-USS Miantonomoh passing a British Ironclad, possibly at Portsmouth
+Contemporary illustration: USS Miantonomoh passing a Royal Navy Ironclad, possibly at Portsmouth

-Now apparently under her own steam, the Miantonomoh sailed via Portsmouth to the French naval base at Cherbourg, arriving in late June, following Fox having an audience with Emperor Napoleon III.
+Now apparently under her own steam, the USS Miantonomoh sailed via Portsmouth to the French naval base at Cherbourg, arriving in late June, following diplomatic talks between Gustavus Fox and Emperor Napoleon III.
 She returned to Britain thereafter and was visited by royalty, government officials, and members of the press, all of whom viewed her with wonderment and amazement.
-Her innovative design was widely commented on, the Times stating with some alarm: “The wolf is in our fold; the whole flock at its mercy.”
+Her innovative design was widely commented on, The Times newspaper stating, with some alarm: “The wolf is in our fold; the whole flock at its mercy.”

 Russian Monitor Veschun of the Uragan class